 Figure 3

 Figure 3: Distributions of KS (left) and synteny (right) for select samples (See Figs. S5 and S6 for all samples) from Acariformes (Ac.), Xiphosura (Xi.), Araneae (Ar.) and Scorpiones (Sc.).
 These samples all showed the highest levels of synteny among samples in each group.
 The species tree topology is shown on the far left.
-Red dotted linse indicate the median KS of mixture models fit to each distribution.
+Red dotted lines indicate the median KS of mixture models fit to each distribution.

 Supplemental Figure Legends